 Amazon SimpleDB provides a simple web services interface to create and store multiple data sets, query your data easily, and return the results.
 The service manages infrastructure provisioning, hardware and software maintenance, replication and indexing of data items, and performance tuning.
 This enables you to focus on application development and simply pay for the resources you actually consume storing your data and issuing requests.
 Amazon SimpleDB also enables scalability by allowing you to partition your workload across multiple domains.
 If your workload exceeds the storage and request throughput provided by a single domain, you can obtain higher throughput by creating additional domains and spreading your data and requests across them.
 By spreading your data and requests across multiple domains (and thus, machine resources), you benefit from a greater “surface area” of compute resources to perform requests and queries against.
 For example, if you spread your data across 10 domains and execute 10 queries in parallel, you will get much higher throughput than performing 10 queries sequentially against a single domain that contains all of your data.

 Both services are non-relational databases that remove the work of database administration.
 Amazon DynamoDB focuses on providing seamless scalability and fast, predictable performance.
 It runs on solid state disks (SSDs) for low-latency response times, and there are no limits on the request capacity or storage size for a given table.
 This is because Amazon DynamoDB automatically partitions your data and workload over a sufficient number of servers to meet the scale requirements you provide.
-In contrast, a table in Amazon SimpleDB has a strict storage limitation of 10 GB and is limited in the request capacity it can achieve (typically under 25 writes/second); it is up to you to manage the partitioning and re-partitioning of your data over additional SimpleDB tables if you need additional scale.
-While SimpleDB has scaling limitations, it may be a good fit for smaller workloads that require query flexibility.
-Amazon SimpleDB automatically indexes all item attributes and thus supports greater query functionality at the cost of performance and scale.
+In contrast, a domain in Amazon SimpleDB has a strict storage limitation of 10 GB and is limited in the request capacity it can achieve (typically under 25 writes/second); it is up to you to manage the partitioning and re-partitioning of your data over additional SimpleDB tables if you need additional scale.

 Please see Running Databases on AWS for additional guidance on which solution is best for you.